avaje-deprecated/docker-run-tile/README.md

 # docker-run-tile
 Maven tile for the docker-run-maven-plugin (to start/stop containers as part of maven build lifecycle)

+## WHAT IT DOES

-## Start and setup of containers (before tests run)
+#### Starts containers (before tests run)

-- Start containers prior to tests running (on the `process-test-classes` phase)
+- Starts containers prior to tests running on the `process-test-classes` phase
-- Start containers like Postgres, ElasticSearch, Redis at this point
+- Starts containers like Postgres, MySql, ElasticSearch, Redis
-- For DB containers it can drop and create user, database and extensions
+- For DB containers it can drop and create user, database and extensions etc

-## Stop containers (after tests run)
+#### Stop containers (after tests run)

 - Stop containers when tests have completed on the `prepare-package` phase
 - Note we generally do not stop the containers running `mvn clean test` (frequent developer use)